 Participants selected for the study will be part of a limited group with permission to bike a segment of that trail in central Arkansas.
 Mountain biking is not currently allowed on Central Arkansas Water’s property in the watershed area or on the portion of the Ouachita National Recreation Trail that is in Pinnacle Mountain State Park.

-Applications to participate in the study are due by Aug.
-5 and can be found at lakemaumelle.org.
+Applications to participate in the study can be found at lakemaumelle.org.

 CAW is partnering with the University of Central Arkansas to determine if mountain biking could be a compatible recreational use in the watershed.
 The objective of the study is to find out whether mountain bikes have an impact on trails close to the Maumelle River, Lake Maumelle and their tributaries that could affect drinking water.